-Remote sensing in combination with the Global positioning system (GPS) and Geographical Information System (GIS) produces the terrain maps at this location the given accuracy and contains detailed information of the on variables under study in the study area.
-In India, satellite remote sensing technology is being used effectively in the a variety of areas including-of irrigation performance evaluation, snowmelt-runoff forecasts, reservoir sedimentation, watershed treatment, drought monitoring, flood mapping and management, to mention a few.
+Remote sensing in combination with the Global positioning system (GPS) and Geographical Information System (GIS) produces terrain maps at the given accuracy and contains detailed information on variables-in the study area.
+In India, satellite remote sensing technology is being used effectively in a variety of areas including-irrigation performance evaluation, snowmelt-runoff forecasts, reservoir sedimentation, watershed treatment, drought monitoring, flood mapping and management, to mention a few.